amplitude/amplitude-docs/content/collections/experiment-sdks/en/experiment-javascript.md

     }
 );

-// (2) Start the SDK with the user and await the promise result. const user = {
+// (2) Fetch variants with the user and await the promise result. const user = {
     user_id: 'user@company.com',
     device_id: 'abcdefg',